jsonjavascriptdebuggingtutorial

 const x = null;

-x === null; // true
+x === null; // true — strict: null is null

-x === undefined; // false
+x === undefined; // false — strict: they are different

-x == null; // true (== checks both null and undefined)
+x == null; // true — loose: null == undefined is true

-x == undefined; // true
+x == undefined; // true — same as above

-Safe Nested Access Pattern
+Safe API Response Access Pattern

 javascript

-function getNestedValue(obj, path, fallback = null) {
+function getPath(obj, path, fallback = null) {

-}, obj) ?? fallback;
+) ?? fallback;

 }